Retire by stateFigures verified May 31, 2026

 No state income tax

-Wyoming has no state income tax, so Social Security, pensions, and 401(k) or IRA withdrawals are not taxed at the state level.
+Wyoming has no state income tax.
+Your Social Security, pension, and 401(k) or IRA withdrawals are not taxed by the state.
 There is also no state estate or inheritance tax.

 Wyoming Retirement System